sschueller/sschueller.github.io/content/posts/wiring-a-home-with-fiber/index.md

 #### BiDi

 I also decided to go withe BiDi modules which can do RX and TX on the same fiber on two different wavelengths.
-To archive this however you need opposite modules on each end so you need to plan a bit.
-This also allows me to run just one fiber into each room instead of two making it easier in tight situations.
+To achieve this however you need opposite modules on each end so you need to plan a bit.
 The ISP also uses BiDi modules for their FTTH.

 ![SFP+ BiDi module](/images/fs-sfp-sm-bidi.jpg)